Is there a prescription limit for Laser Eye Surgery?

 The prescription limit for near-sighted, or shortsightedness

-Myopia, also known as near-sightedness, is the most common vision impairment in the world.
+Myopia, also known as near or short-sightedness, is the most common vision impairment in the world.
 It’s also becoming more common, with some studies suggesting that by 2050 about half the people on the planet will be myopic.

-You know you are near-sighted when you have difficulty seeing objects at a distance, such as road and street signs.
+You know you are near-sighted when you have difficulty seeing objects at a distance, such as a road or street signs.

 Myopia is indicated on your prescription card with a negative (-) “diopter” value.
 A diopter is the unit of measurement for the optical power of the cornea.